-The password for the system controller port, usually set once in firmware or by setting jumper wires.
+The system controller password for privileged commands, usually set once in firmware or by setting jumper wires.
 (This is not the same as the node's root password.)

 powerfail mode

 When powerfail mode is turned on, FailSafe tracks the response from a node's system controller as it makes reset requests to a cluster node.
 When these requests fail to reset the node successfully, FailSafe uses heuristics to try to estimate whether the machine has been powered down.
 If the heuristic algorithm returns with success, FailSafe assumes the remote machine has been reset successfully.
 When powerfail mode is turned off, the heuristics are not used and FailSafe may not be able to detect node power failures.